 WHAT TO EXPECT AT THE LAND SPLIT PAI

-The Pai Land Split may not seem impressive to some but I think the fascinating story behind it and the hospitality of the landowner is more than enough reason to add this location to your list of things to do in Pai.
+The Pai Land Split may not seem impressive to some but I think the fascinating story behind it and the hospitality of the landowner is more than enough reason to add this location to your list of things to do.

 WHERE IS PAM BOK WATERFALL

-The best time of year to visit the Pai Waterfalls is in the wet season, July – November, when the rain provides a decent amount of water flow from the mountains to the falls.
-In the dry season, February – May, there won’t much more than a trickle of water.
-The Pam Bok Waterfall is a MUST on your list of things to do in Pai.
+The best time of year to visit is in the wet season, July to November, when the rain provides a decent amount of water flow from the mountains to the falls.
+In the dry season, from February to May, there won’t be much more than a trickle of water.

 WHERE IS THE BAMBOO BRIDGE PAI

-The Bamboo Bridge Pai is located 11km south-west of Pai on the same road that leads out to Pam Bok Waterfall and the Pai Land Split.
-The drive to the Bamboo Bridge Pai should take no more than 25-minutes from the centre of town.
+The drive to the Bamboo Bridge Pai should take no more than 25-minutes from the center of town.

 WHAT TO EXPECT AT BAMBOO BRIDGE PAI

-Mo Paeng Waterfall is my favourite waterfall in Pai.
-This beautiful set of falls up in the hills on the outskirts of Pai has everything you need for a day of fun in the sun!
+Mo Paeng Waterfall is hands-down my favorite waterfall in Pai.
+This beautiful set of falls is located up in the hills on the outskirts of Pai and it’s got everything you need for a day of fun in the sun!

 ARRIVING AT MO PAENG WATERFALL

 Mo Paeng Waterfall is located 9km west of Pai.
-From the centre of town, it is approximately a 20-minute drive.
+From the center of town, it is approximately a 20-minute drive.